 - Questions to discuss with us

-1. Have a family conversation about college financing
+2. Have a family conversation about college finances

-Key to receiving financial aid is filling out the Free Application for Federal Student Aid (FAFSA).
-It collects information on a family’s financial situation and is used to assess need and determine aid from the government and most colleges and universities.
+Key to receiving financial aid is filling out the Free Application for Federal Student Aid (FAFSA), which is used to determine aid from the government and most colleges and universities.
 Because multiple factors determine eligibility for aid under the FAFSA, submit it even if you assume your family’s income is too high to receive any form of aid.
 The information provided to the FAFSA is also used to obtain a variety of non-need-based federal loans, and many schools require the FAFSA to determine merit-based aid included in your financial package.

 4. Consider your financial aid packages and third-party scholarships and grants